British ministers call for post-Brexit drug deal with EU

-* Drugmakers hope for some form of reciprocal regulation (Adds detail on EMA, comment from ABPI and Shire CEO)

-LONDON, July 3 The British government sought to reassure drug companies and biotech firms on Monday by calling for continued co-operation with the European Union over drug regulation after Brexit.
+LONDON, July 3 (Reuters) - The British government sought to reassure drug companies and biotech firms on Monday by calling for continued co-operation with the European Union over drug regulation after Brexit.

 Drugmakers, which overwhelmingly favoured remaining in the EU, account for 25 percent of all UK business research spending and companies have warned that Brexit threatens uncertainty, added complexity and potential drug approval delays.